ra1fh/eppconvert/README.md

 # eppconvert

-Tools to parse and convert Daum Ergo EPP files.
+Tools to parse and convert Daum Ergo Bike EPP files.

 Currently there is only eppread, which reads all epp versions from 1 to 7 and dumps the data.
 This tool contains a mostly complete specification of the file